Sagykri/NOVA/README.md

 # Set the alpha of the dots (0=max opacity, 1=no opacity)
 ALPHA:float

-# Wether to mix-up different groups' plotting order in UMAP
+# Whether to mix-up different groups' plotting order in UMAP; used when groups are plotted on top of each other.
-COMBINE_SAMPLES:bool
+MIX_GROUPS:bool

 # Set the color mapping dictionary (name: {alias:alias, color:color})
 COLOR_MAPPINGS:Dict[str, Dict[str,str]]